bohdan-ly-v/bohdan-ly-v/README.md

 - 💬 &nbsp;Ask me about anything related to Javascript/Typescript/React or building strong enterprise solutions
 - 📫 How to reach me <a href="mailto:bohdan.ly.v@gmail.com" target="_blank">bohdan.ly.v@gmail.com</a> or [t.me/@ly_bh](https://t.me/ly_bh)
 - 👨‍💻 &nbsp;Read more about me at [LinkedIn](https://www.linkedin.com/in/bohdan-ly-v/)
-- ⚡ &nbsp;Fun fact: I like art and games🎮, and was qualified to [INT20H](https://int20h.best-kyiv.org/)
+- ⚡ &nbsp;Fun fact: I like art and games 🎮, and was qualified to [INT20H](https://int20h.best-kyiv.org/)

 🔗 &nbsp;**Connect with me**
 <p align="left">